BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 ## FROST without the Math

-The FROST signature scheme has two main elements.
+The FROST signature scheme has two main elements: signature share generation and signing.

+### Frost Signature Share Generation without the Math

 First, the members of a FROST group must generate shares of a private key that they will then use to sign messages.
 They do so by first